Back to Blog

 Can I find these proteins in Singapore stores?

 Some, but at much higher prices.
 Guardian and Watsons carry limited selections, mainly Optimum Nutrition.
 Supplement stores in shopping malls have more variety but mark up prices 40-70%.
-Combat Protein (~$45) online costs $65+ in stores.
+The same ON Gold Standard tub online runs $90+ in retail.
 Amazon Singapore is your best bet for budget options.

 What's the best flavor to start with?

 Chocolate or vanilla — they're safe bets across all brands.
-MyProtein's chocolate smooth is reliable, Combat's cookies n' cream is incredible if you want something dessert-like.
+ON Gold Standard's Double Rich Chocolate is the most reliable, BSN Syntha-6's chocolate milkshake is incredible if you want something dessert-like.
 Avoid fruit flavors until you know you like the brand's sweetness level.
 They tend to be very artificial or very subtle with no middle ground.

 Should I choose whey concentrate or isolate?